MicrosoftDocs/azure-docs/articles/storage/files/storage-how-to-create-file-share.md

 1. Select **Review + create** and then **Create** to create the Azure file share.

 # [PowerShell](#tab/azure-powershell)
 You can create an Azure file share with the [`New-AzRmStorageShare`](/powershell/module/az.storage/New-AzRmStorageShare) cmdlet.
-The following PowerShell commands assume you've set the variables `$resourceGroupName` and `$storageAccountName` as defined in the creating a storage account with Azure PowerShell section.
+The following PowerShell commands assume you set the variables `$resourceGroupName` and `$storageAccountName` as defined in the creating a storage account with Azure PowerShell section.

 The create a pay-as-you-go file share, use the following command.
 Remember to replace the values for the variables `$shareName` and `$accessTier` with the desired selections for your file share deployment.